pippinbarr/chesses/process/to-do.md

 ## Menu

-- Connect games to menu items properly
+- ~~Connect games to menu items properly~~
+- Add interim step where clicking a game opens a description which then lets you play the game

 ## MAD